blazejsewera/blog/src/pages/second-brain.md

   and make you a happier person.
 draft: true
 draftDescription: |
-  This article is a draft — some sections and references may be missing, and the existing ones may be incomplete.
+  This article is a draft — it has to be reviewed.
 imgUrl: /second-brain/network-switch.jpg
 imgDescription: A network switch with patch cords connected to it
-date: 2023-03-01
+date: 2023-06-16
 ---

 ## Quick start